tuananh131001/anhonrails/_posts/2024-09-25-Fix-uninitialized-constant-Types::-with-dry-rb.markdown

 end
 ```

 It raise an error `uninitialized constant Types`.
-This is wierd since I check the documents, it mentions the usage of Types::String, Types::Integer.
-After doing
+This is wierd since I check the documents, it mentions the usage of `Types::String`, `Types::Integer`.
+After checking
 https://github.com/dry-rb/dry-types/issues/422

 then I modified to